millavasilieva/Introduction/README.md

 ## About me
 I'm Mila Vasilyeva, Data Scientist interested in **NLP**.
 I graduated MSU with bachelor's and master's degree in **Theoretical and Computational Linguistics**, so it's easy to assume that I adore **languages** and I can actually speak or understand quite a few of them: **Russian**, **English**, a bit of **Spanish**.
 I would love to learn one of the asian languages as well.

-I enjoy learning new technology and i would love to contribute to more Open Source projects.
-I mainly use **Python** language, but i would love to learn new languages as well.
-I learnt how to work with **Pandas, Numpy, PyTorch, Streamlit** and I like to experiment with new libraries for visualization to test them out.
+I enjoy learning new technology and would love to contribute to more Open Source projects.
+I mainly use **Python** language, but my plans are to learn new languages as well.
+I learnt how to work with **Pandas, Numpy, PyTorch, Streamlit** and it's interesting to experiment with new libraries for visualization to test them out.

 Aside from tech world I enjoy different kinds of Sports: **dance** competitions, playing **tennis**, **running**.
 I also am a fan of the **board games**, so if you have any good ones in mind, I would love to hear about them, so feel free to share!